 - 1 tsp baking soda

-- Mix the flours, salt, black pepper and poultry seasoning together in a bowl.
-Dredge each chicken piece in the seasoned flour to coat well.
+- Mix the flours, poultry seasoning, salt and black pepper together in a bowl.
+Shake excess buttermilk from chicken and dredge each piece in the seasoned flour to coat well on both sides.
+Set aside on tray.
+Preheat oven to 200°F.

-- In another bowl whisk the buttermilk, eggs and butter to incorporate completely and pour into the dry ingredients.
+- In another bowl whisk Wet ingredients and pour into the Dry ingredients.
 Whisk until you have a smooth batter.
-Add the bacon pieces and mix together.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist's advice.